TenixOue/PizzaVsPineapple/README.md

 # PizzaVsPineapple
-Little game with pythonthat I created in 2 weeks when I was 15
+Little game with pythonthat I created in 2 days when I was 15